smendes2901/Brewery-Sales-Forecasting/README.md

 ## Download the Dataset:
 Download the dataset from [Kaggle](https://www.kaggle.com/datasets/ankurnapa/brewery-operations-and-market-analysis-dataset/) and upload it to a bucket in Google Cloud Storage accessible by your DataProc cluster.

+## EDA
+Refer to `notebooks/Brewery data analysis.ipynb` and [databricks notebook](https://databricks-prod-cloudfront.cloud.databricks.com/public/4027ec902e239c93eaaa8714f173bcfc/5182382688665269/526089589527995/7916894787093757/latest.html )

 ## Models Used

 * **Linear Regression:** A basic model for establishing a baseline in forecasting performance.
+Refer to `brewery_pyspark_lr.py`
 * **Random Forest:** An ensemble model that uses multiple decision trees to improve the predictive accuracy and control over-fitting.
+Refer to `brewery_pyspark_rf.py`
 *  **Decision Tree:** A model that splits the data into subsets while at the same time developing a corresponding decision tree.
 The final decision tree can be used to make predictions.
+Refer to `brewery_pyspark_dt.py`

+## Parameter Selection
+`brewery_pyspark_rf_grid.py`

 ## Results